Left Axis Deviation

 Inferior wall myocardial infarction is another condition which may lead to abnormal left-axis deviation.

-In an inferior myocardial infarction the initial QRS forces are directed superiorly, causing a Q wave in leads II, III, and aVF.
+In an inferior myocardial infarction the initial QRS forces are directed superiorly, causing an abnormal Q wave in leads II, III, and aVF.

 Inverted T waves in inferior leads (II, III, and aVF) may also be present in patients with inferior myocardial infarction.